Wes Craven's New Nightmare: Critical response

 New Nightmare is Robert Englund's favorite Nightmare movie:"I think it stands the test of time, a fun reunion with original cast members like Heather and John Saxon.
 Wes's script is clever and original, the self-referencial horror story."
-Heather Langenkamp is also very supportive of the movie, saying:"I was just really shocked that I was in the movie so much, I had totally forgotten I was the star of that movie.
+Heather Langenkamp also remarked of the movie:"I was just really shocked that I was in the movie so much, I had totally forgotten I was the star of that movie.
 It was interesting because all my scenes are kind of alone, and I was acting against this tension and this idea of Freddy that we all had at that time.
 We all knew what I was afraid of and that Freddy might be back, but you never really saw Freddy that much, and I was really amazed that the movie was about Wes [Craven] creating this relationship with that idea that Freddy is here, and the audience has it too.
 It's a really interesting concept, and it's one of the only horror movies where the monster's really in the background, at least until the end.
 But it's all about our mentality about fear."

-Wes Craven also felt that it finally gave Freddy his due: “When the first film opened, nobody knew what the hell it was.
+Wes Craven also felt that it finally gave Freddy his due:

+When the first film opened, nobody knew what the hell it was.
 Once the film was out there, people began to realize that it was scary, but I still don’t think they understood how powerful the film and the message actually was.
 It wasn’t until years later that people realized that maybe the whole Freddy thing ought to be taken a bit more seriously and that the films represented a feeling that was actually out there.
 It was something that just built up over the years.
-People began to understand that what was going on with Freddy and the Nightmare films was, in a way, very real.”
+People began to understand that what was going on with Freddy and the Nightmare films was, in a way, very real.